 }

-Sometimes our goal is to compute a variable like \(dp\) for each node of a tree, but calculating \(dp_u\) requires knowing the \(dp\) values of all adjacent nodes of \(u\) (not just its children).
+Sometimes our goal is to obtain a variable like \(dp\) for each vertex in the tree, but calculating \(dp_u\) requires knowing the \(dp\) values of all neighbors of vertex \(u\) (not just its children).

-The simplest example to introduce this technique is the problem of finding the maximum distance from each node.
-Suppose we want to compute the eccentricity of each node \(u\), which we'll call \(ans_u\).
-To find the answer for a single node, we can simply root the tree at that node and compute its height in \(O(n)\).
-But can we solve the problem for all nodes together in \(O(n)\)?
+The simplest example to introduce this technique is the problem of finding the maximum distance from each vertex.
+Suppose we want to find the eccentricity for each vertex \(u\).
+Let the answer for vertex \(u\) be \(ans_u\).
+To find the answer for a single vertex, one can easily root the tree at that vertex and calculate the tree's height in \(O(n)\).
+But can the problem be solved for all vertices simultaneously in \(O(n)\)?

-The first challenge is that since calculating the answer for a node depends on its neighbors' answers, we don't know where to start the computation!
+Our first problem is that since calculating the answer for a vertex requires the answers of its neighbors, we don't know where to start the computation!

-Root the tree at node \(u\).
-Breaking the problem into two parts can be helpful.
-Let \(dpDown_u\) be the maximum distance from node \(u\) to any node in its subtree.
-Also, let \(dpUp_u\) be the maximum distance from node \(u\) to any node outside its subtree (i.e., we must first move to \(u\)'s parent).
-Clearly, the answer for node \(u\) is the maximum of \(dpDown_u\) and \(dpUp_u\).
+Root the tree at vertex \(u\).
+Breaking the problem into two parts can be useful.
+Assume \(dpDown_u\) is the maximum distance from vertex \(u\) to a vertex within \(u\)'s subtree.
+Also, \(dpUp_u\) is the maximum distance from vertex \(u\) to a vertex outside \(u\)'s subtree (meaning in the first step we must go to \(u\)'s parent).
+It is clear that the answer for vertex \(u\) is the maximum of \(dpDown_u\) and \(dpUp_u\).

-The key insight is that we don't need to check all siblings of \(u\) every time to find the sibling \(w\) with the maximum \(dpDown\).
-For each parent \(par\), it's sufficient to precompute the two children with the largest \(dpDown\) values.
-The node \(w\) will always be one of these two children.
+The key point is that we don't need to check all of \(u\)'s siblings every time to find the vertex with the maximum \(dpDown\) (that is, \(w\)).
+It is sufficient to find, for \(par\), the two children whose \(dpDown\) values are maximum, just once.
+Vertex \(w\) will always be one of the two children of \(par\) whose \(dpDown\) values are maximum.
 (Why?)

-The answer is simple yet clever: We can compute the values in two phases.
-First, compute all \(dpDown\) values using a dfsDown, then compute all \(dpUp\) values using a dfsUp!
-The key is that in dfsDown, children's values are computed before the current node's value.
-In dfsUp, however, the parent's value is computed first, and then children's values are derived from the parent.
+The answer is simple and clever.
+We can obtain the values in two phases.
+First, calculate the \(dpDown\) values using dfsDown, and then the \(dpUp\) values using dfsUp!
+The key is that in dfsDown, the children's values are calculated first, then the current vertex's value.
+But in dfsUp, the parent's value is calculated first, then the children's values are derived from the parent's.

-Note that in the dfsUp function, when processing a node, we assume its \(dpUp\) value has already been computed, and then we compute the \(dpUp\) values of its children.
+Note that in the dfsUp function, when we are at a vertex, we assume that its \(dpUp\) value has been obtained, and then we derive the \(dpUp\) values of its children.

 const int maxn = 1e5 + 10;